poojanajani-strique/sheets/README.md

 We appreciate any kinds of contributing.
 You can submit [issues or feature requests](https://github.com/dream-num/univer/issues) to us.
 Please read our [contributing guide](./CONTRIBUTING.md) first.

-If you would like to contribute code to Univer, please refer to the contributing guide as well.
+If you would like to contribute code to Strique, please refer to the contributing guide as well.
 It would guide you through the process of setting up the development environment and submitting a pull request.

 ## ❤️ Sponsors

-The growth and development of the Univer project rely on the support of its backers and sponsors.
+The growth and development of the Strique project rely on the support of its backers and sponsors.
 If you are interested in supporting our project, we kindly invite you to consider becoming a sponsor.
 You can sponsor us through [Open Collective](https://opencollective.com/univer).

 Thanks to our sponsors, just part of them are listed here because of the space limit, ranking is no particular order: